Syria crisis: Doctor criticises Miliband over MPs' vote

 The UK opposition leader's office said it had not seen the Newsnight interview but said the Labour leader had made clear that finding a diplomatic solution to the Syrian crisis should be at the top of the agenda at next week's G20 summit.

-In an opinion piece in the Guardian, Mr Miliband said he did not agree that Thursday's vote in the House of Commons meant that Britain cannot make a difference to the "innocent civilians of Syria who are suffering such a humanitarian catastrophe".'No medication'
+In an opinion piece in the Guardian, Mr Miliband said he did not agree that Thursday's vote in the House of Commons meant that Britain cannot make a difference to the "innocent civilians of Syria who are suffering such a humanitarian catastrophe".

 Dr Rola said: "I'd like him to spend a day in one of the civilian areas under constant shelling, watching the warplanes above us throw all sorts of weapons on to civilians, and fear for the safety of his family.